fanbu1995/archive.fanbuduke17.github.io/index.md

 I speak Mandarin and English fluently, and I also know a tiny bit of French.

-I know how to program in Python, R and Matlab.
+I program in Python, R and Matlab.
 I use Julia and LaTex as well.

-I play the piano and drums.
+I play the piano and the drums.
 There used to be a time when I could play the French Horn.

 I jog, swim, yoga, play badminton, squash, and tennis.

-I read.
+I read books in History, Sociology, Economics, and Philosophy.

 # My Blog